CVMLmu/FMOX/README.md

 The following results  are shared in this repo (created with `fmox_main.ipynb`):
  - [`FMOX_All4_statistics.csv`](https://github.com/CVMLmu/FMOX/blob/main/FMOX-code/use-FMOX/FMOX_All4_statistics.csv): This describes all the sequences from  the 4 FMO datasets.
  - [`EfficientTAM_averageTIoU.csv`](https://github.com/CVMLmu/FMOX/blob/main/FMOX-code/use-FMOX/EfficientTAM_averageTIoU.csv): This provides the TIoU obtained with [EfficientTAM](https://yformer.github.io/efficient-track-anything/).
- - [`FMOX.json`](https://github.com/CVMLmu/FMOX/blob/main/FMOX-code/FMOX.json) provides the metadata in `json` format for all 4 datasets.
-In addition,  an individual `json` is provided for each FMO dataset in folder  [`FMOX-Jsons`](https://github.com/CVMLmu/FMOX/tree/main/FMOX-code/FMOX-Jsons)

 ### FMOX Object Size Categories